How to Automate Public Holiday Pay with Rule Sets

 Employee public holiday day off

-So, in the case of timesheet employees not working on a Public holiday, you have a couple of options.
+So, in the case of timesheet employees not working on a public holiday, you have a couple of options.

 1. Ask the employee to create a timesheet, and they can use the 'Public holiday not worked' work type.
 This work type links to the base rate and so will show up as 'Public holiday not worked' and pay their normal rate.